Sergey Karaganov: Authoritarianism embedded into genetic code

+On Russian might

+In an April 2002 interview published in the journal Russia in Foreign Affairs, Karaganov defined Russia's main foreign policy goal as forcing its own dominance on the globe and breaking the security order put in place at the end of the Cold War in 1991.

+He said shortly before the 2022 Russian invasion of Ukraine began:

+Russia's dependence on China

+In April 2022, Karaganov said that Russia "will be more integrated and more dependent on China", further stating that "Chinese are our close allies and friends and the biggest source of Russian strength after Russian people themselves."

 Role in Russia's war on Ukraine

+In 2014, Karaganov warned that Russia may attack Ukraine, that "hell" would break out in Ukraine if Russia's demand that Ukraine remain a neutral state outside of NATO is ignored, and if the Russian-speaking regions in the east and south of Ukraine are not granted broad autonomy along the lines of the division of Bosnia and Herzegovina by the Dayton Agreement.

-In an April 2019 interview with Time Magazine, Karaganov considered that not allowing Russia to join NATO was the “one of the worst mistakes in political history.
-It automatically put Russia and the West on a collision course, eventually sacrificing Ukraine”.
+In an April 2019 interview with Time Magazine, Karaganov considered that not allowing Russia to join NATO was "one of the worst mistakes in political history.
+It automatically put Russia and the West on a collision course, eventually sacrificing Ukraine".
 In January 2022, he stated that NATO is a "political cancer" that aims to kill the "healthy" Russian state.

+In January 2022, he denied accusations that Russia was planning to invade Ukraine and claimed that Russian troops were concentrated at the Russia–Ukraine border to prevent a possible Ukrainian attack on Donbas.

 Karaganov, who is known as a close advisor to Russian President Vladimir Putin, formulated many of the core ideas that led to Russia's invasion of Ukraine on 24 February 2022.
 One week earlier Karaganov explained that "the situation is so dire" that "war is inevitable", as Russia could only achieve its goals by military means, since, unlike the United States, the dominant post-Cold War power, Russia had no political, cultural, ideological or economic benefits by which to bring other states under its influence.
 Karaganov lamented that Russia's neighbors generally saw the West as offering more attractive political and economic models, and Russia therefore had no choice but to gain their submission by force.

 Regarding Ukraine, Karaganov claimed that it was necessary to subdue it in order to prevent the further expansion of NATO.
-As justification for an unprovoked invasion, Karaganov suggested that Ukraine was not a viable state anyway, and "most likely, the country will slowly disintegrate," or, alternatively, it will be broken up into smaller parts, and "something may go to Russia, something to Hungary, something to Poland, and something may remain a formally independent Ukrainian state."
+As justification for an aggression, Karaganov suggested that Ukraine was not a viable state anyway, and "most likely, the country will slowly disintegrate," or, alternatively, it will be broken up into smaller parts, and "something may go to Russia, something to Hungary, something to Poland, and something may remain a formally independent Ukrainian state."
 However, he has said that "occupying" Ukraine is "the worst-case scenario".